 First off, there are a lot of people in relationships they wish they could escape from.
-Maybe they’re held there through psychological abuse, or violence, or threats, or maybe they can’t leave financially, or they don’t want their child to be absent a parent… there are a lot of violent, abusive, addicted people in the world and you can bet that a lot of those good-looking marriages have their share of those people in them.
+Maybe they’re held there through psychological abuse, or violence, or threats, or maybe they can’t leave financially, or they don’t want their child to be absent a parent… there are a lot of violent, abusive, addicted people in the world and we can bet that a lot of those good-looking marriages have their share of those people in them.

 Secondly, there are a lot of very happy single people who are enjoying their freedoms and who can still have a variety of different relationships to fulfil a variety of needs—even intimate ones.
 So there is no way to be.
 We’re not right to be in a relationship, nor are we wrong.
 It’s the question that’s nonsense.

-If you are single then it’s important to meditate on the difference between loneliness and simply being alone.
+If we are single then it’s important to meditate on the difference between loneliness and simply being alone.
 One can be painful and the other can be a very enjoyable time.
 The key difference is that the painful one features a lot of wanting thoughts, while the enjoyable one features a lot of appreciative thoughts.

 That is not a wise thing to do.
-Especially when you could be looking at the same circumstances and be revelling in the peace and freedom instead.
-But if you don’t know how to be happy when you’re alone, then you won’t know how to be happy when you’re with someone.
+Especially when we could be looking at the same circumstances and be revelling in peace and freedom instead.
+But if we don’t know how to be happy when we’re alone, then we won’t know how to be happy when we’re with someone.